Project Background and Overview

 The initial design of the entire 39,000 feet of interceptor pipe was started in 2004 and completed in 2006.
 Phase 1 included 8,000 feet of pipe at the downstream end of the sewershed and was constructed from Pump Station 17 to Edward Street by the City of Verona and the District in 2006.
 Phases 2, 3, and 4 of the LBMCI from Edward Street to County Highway PD included approximately 10,000 feet of pipe that was built from 2008 to 2018.
 The upper 12,000 feet of the regional interceptor was constructed by the City of Madison in 2012, 2015, and 2016.
 Phases 5 & 6 will complete the final 9,000 feet of interceptor pipe and will connect the District Phase 4 pipe north of County Highway PD to the pipe installed by the City of Madison in 2012 at Midtown Road.
 When complete the new Phase 5 & 6 interceptor pipe will convey an average sewage flow of approximately 3 million gallons per day and enable the decommissioning of a temporary City of Madison sanitary sewage pump station (also called a lift station) at Midtown Road.
 The Phase 5 & 6 designs use the initial 2006 design as a starting point and incorporate deviations from the initial design as appropriate.

-Final design of Phase 5 is complete, the project has been bid and awarded, and construction has begun as described below.
-Final design of Phase 6 continues as described below with construction scheduled to begin in 2024.
+Construction of Phase 5 is complete.
+Final design of Phase 6 continues as described below with construction scheduled to begin in 2025.

 What are interceptors and pump stations?